CaChannel/caffi/docs/source/intro.rst

 when a response arrives.
 The functions :func:`caffi.ca.put`, :func:`caffi.ca.get` and :func:`caffi.ca.create_subscription` all request notification of asynchronous completion via this mechanism.

-A dict, *epics_arg* and a tuple, *user_arg* are passed to the application supplied callback.
+A dict, *epics_arg* is passed to the application supplied callback.
-In this dict the *value* field is a dict containing any data that might be returned.
+In this dict the *value* field, if present, is any data that might be returned.
-The *status* field will be set to one of the CA error codes and will indicate the status of the operation performed in the IOC.
+The *status* field will be set to one of the CA error codes :data:`caffi.constants.ECA` and will indicate the status of the operation performed in the IOC.
-If the status field isn't set to ECA_NORMAL or data isn't normally returned from the operation (i.e. put call back) then you should expect that the *value* field will be set to None.
+If the status field isn't set to :data:`caffi.constants.ECA.NORMAL` or data isn't normally returned from the operation (i.e. put call back) then you should expect that the *value* field will be set to None.
 The fields *chid* and *type* are set to the values specified when the request was made by the application.